Update the look and feel of your home without spending a fortune with these 12 ways to revamp your home on a budget.

-If you have the budget for just one thing, a fresh coat of paint should be it.
+If you have the budget for just one thing, consider a fresh coat of paint.

-A new coat of paint can complete refresh a tired looking room and give it an updated look.
+A new coat of paint can completely refresh a tired looking room and give it an updated look.

 If your budget doesn’t stretch for a whole paint job, paint just the woodwork and skirting or paint a single feature wall to draw attention away from less appealing areas of a room.

-New window treatments is a great way to give a room a lift without spending a lot of money.
+New window treatments are a great way to give a room a lift without spending a lot of money.